panaglev/instaspy/README.md

 */10 * * * * cd /root/instaspy && ./start_and_watch.sh
 ```

+## Errors
+During the development process I've faced with only one big error.
+After a week of 24/7 script running my chat id have changed.
+In log file there's a error "Bad Request: group chat was upgraded to a supergroup chat".
+Solution is similar to having standart chat_id.
+Visit link and find supergroup id.
+Don't really know for now what was the reason but keep that in mind.

 ## Todo
 - Add video parce(for now it's only in pictures mode)
+- Add concurrency
 - Using for parces purposes self-written service instead of parsing other sites
 - To finally find a job...